rempsyc/lavaanExtra/paper/paper.md

-{lavaanExtra} is an R package that offers an alternative, vector-based syntax to package {lavaan}, as well as other convenience functions such as naming paths and defining indirect links automatically.
-It also offers convenience formatting optimized for a publication and script sharing workflow.
+{lavaanExtra} is an R package that offers an alternative, vector-based syntax to package {lavaan}, as well as other convenience functions such as naming paths and defining indirect effects automatically.
+It also offers convenience formatting optimized for publication and script sharing workflows.

 # Statement of need